The Expanse (TV series): Season 3

 The UN declares war, as Earth and Mars send science vessels to investigate what is happening on Venus.
 Political tensions soar as the OPA is recognized as the government of the Belters and Prax is reunited with his daughter.
 The protomolecule forms the Ring, a structure which takes an orbital position beyond Uranus, and all three governments race to send their ships through.
 After a Belter racing ship slingshots through the Ring at high speed, the ring believes the high speed humans and objects to be dangerous and activates defenses that threaten humanity.
 Through Holden, a projection of Miller tries to shut off the defenses of the ring and convince the protomolecule that humanity is not a threat.
+The ring reveals itself to be a massive network of wormholes to other planetary systems, each containing a habitable earth-like planet.

 Season 4

-A land rush to other star systems with habitable worlds begins, with thousands of planets accessible via the Ring's wormholes.
-Refugee ships from the Belt and overcrowded Earth are stopped at the gateway.
-A ship runs the blockade, and the crew of the Rocinante are sent through the portal to investigate the situation on the exoplanet, called Ilus.
-The settlers have been joined by an officially backed scientific expedition with private military support, leading to frequent violence between the two groups.
-The crew fails to ease tensions and decides to find out what is happening on the planet and where the previous civilization has gone.
-With the help of Miller, Holden reactivates an ancient structure, setting off a chain of cataclysmic events.
-Efforts to terraform Mars wane as habitable worlds are available.
+With hundreds of habitable star systems accessible via the Ring's wormholes, the balance of the Solar System is disrupted forever.
+Earthers begin demanding an organized exodus to solve the planet's overcrowding, while efforts to terraform Mars grind to a halt with the realization that naturally habitable worlds are available.
+Drummer reorganizes much of the OPA to become the custodians of "ringspace" so that colonization and communication can be controlled and stable.
+A ship runs Drummer's blockade, and Avasarala sends the Rocinante to investigate the situation on the exoplanet, called Ilus.
+While the rest of the crew try to ease tension between the colonists and an officially backed scientific expedition with private military support, Holden discovers ruins from the same civilization that built the Rings.
+With the help of the Investigator, Holden reactivates an ancient structure, setting off a chain of cataclysmic events.